pzhaojohnson/RNA2Drawer/README.md

 ## Annotating with Structure Probing Data

-Structure probing techniques (e.g. SHAPE) produce a reactivity for each base, and bases can be colored according to that reactivity in `Annotate` -> `Structure Probing Data (e.g. SHAPE)`.
+`Annotate` -> `Structure Probing Data (e.g. SHAPE)` allows you to color bases according to their reactivity in structure probing techniques (e.g. SHAPE).
+Make sure your data file containing your reactivity data complies with the parsing steps detailed in the popup window.

-This a versatile feature and can be used to color the bases by values whatever those values may be for.
+<b>This a versatile feature and can be used to color bases using any set of values, not just structure probing reactivity data.</b>

 ## Saving Your Work